Data control language: Microsoft SQL Server

 For example: GRANT can be used to give privileges to user to do SELECT, INSERT, UPDATE and DELETE on a specific table or multiple tables.

-The REVOKE command is used take back a privilege (default) or revoking specific command like UPDATE or DELETE based on requirements.
+The REVOKE command is used to take a privilege away (default) or revoking specific command like UPDATE or DELETE based on requirements.

 Example

-GRANT in first case we gave privileges to user User1 to do SELECT, INSERT, UPDATE and DELETE on the table called employees.
+In the first example, GRANT gives privileges to user User1 to do SELECT, INSERT, UPDATE and DELETE on the table named Employees.

-REVOKE with this command we can take back privilege to default one, in this case, we take back command INSERT on the table employees for user User1.
+In the second example, REVOKE removes User1's privileges to use the INSERT command on the table Employees.

 DENY is a specific command.
 We can conclude that every user has a list of privilege which is denied or granted so command DENY is there to explicitly ban you some privileges on the database objects.:

 Oracle Database

 Oracle Database divide SQL commands to different types.
-They are.
+They are: